Costs of damage

 If the cost of damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in Texas?
+What is Considered Normal Wear and Tear in Texas?

 “Normal wear and tear” is defined by Texas Property Code as “deterioration that results from the intended use of a dwelling, including…breakage or malfunction due to age or deteriorated condition.”
 Put simply, it is deterioration that occurs naturally as a result of the tenant using the property as it was designed to be used.